|January 12, 2018

-And don’t forget, there is the second Consensus Revenue Estimating Conference scheduled the third week of May.
+And don’t forget, there is the second Consensus Revenue Estimating Conference scheduled in May.
+It should include the full estimated impact of the federal tax reform.
 That estimate will hopefully bring all the variables together so that we can truly see the revenues available to the GF/GP and to the SAF.

-In the meantime, districts will have a lot of assumptions to be juggling when preparing their FY2017-18 budgets.
-What is hopefully obvious is that districts need to be conservative in budgeting and negotiating while the process unfolds.
-The closer we get to the Governor’s and Legislature’s generally self-imposed deadline to finalize the budget of June 1, the better the information.
+In the meantime, districts will be juggling a lot of assumptions when preparing their FY2018-19 budgets, and will need to be conservative in budgeting and negotiating while the process unfolds.
+The closer we get to the Governor’s and Legislature’s self-imposed deadline to finalize the budget by June 1, the better the information.

 We’ll have a detailed discussion about these revenue estimates and the impact on the SAF next week at the MSBO Financial Strategies Conference.
-There is still time to reserve your seat though our online registration process and get the best information at the right time to start your district budget process.
+There is still time to reserve your seat through our online registration process until midday Monday or as a walk-in when you arrive to the conference on Tuesday, and get the best information at the right time to start your district budget process.